A geometric framework to compare classical field theories and to transfer solutions between PDEs: Consistency conditions

-In the last subsection was clarified when the intersection of two differential equations is actually again a differential equation.
-In this subsection, we will suppose that the intersection \ti{is} a differential equation, i.e. a smooth submanifold, and ask the question if this means that it corresponds to a reasonable theory.\\ A reasonable (field) theory is understood as a system of differential equations that has (differential) solutions (which differ from the zero-solution).
-If we end up with a differential equation that has no solutions (or only the zero-solution), then this is not interesting from a physical point of view.\\ So, we would like to know something about the solution space of differential solutions that lie in the algebraic solution surface of an intersection.
-Considering the individual solutions directly would be the most direct approach.
-However, in general not all individual solutions of a system of differential equations are known.
-Therefore we need a method to understand properties of differential solutions of a PDE without knowing them explicitly.\\ The \ti{differential consequences} of a differential equation are exactly what contain the information about the formal solutions.
-If one can prolong an equation infinitely many times in a certain smooth way without obtaining any contradiction, then one ``point'' of the infinite prolongation $\de{E}^\infty$ can be seen as the sequence of coefficients for a (not necessarily converging) taylor expansion that solves the equation exactly locally around the projection of that point.
-This is demonstrated in example [\ref{ex:diffEq}] in the appendix.
-However the prolongation must not always exist.
-To emphasize this, an example is given in appendix [\ref{app:differentialConsistency}]. \\~\\ This means that in order to compare theories, one would like to have a general formalism that allows to determine if a differential equation is differentially consistent and if it has non-trivial solutions even though it might not be possible to construct them explicitly.
-Differential consistency means that any of the equations of the system and its differential consequences do not contradict the rest of the system and its differential consequences.\\ Furthermore, recall that in the motivating example in subsection \ref{sec:correspondenceMotivatingExample}, we had to make certain physical assumptions (\ref{eq:assumptions}).
+In particular, if one can prolong an equation infinitely many times in a certain smooth way without obtaining any contradiction, then one ``point'' of the infinite prolongation $P^\infty(\de{E})$ can be seen as the sequence of coefficients for a (not necessarily converging) taylor expansion that solves the equation locally around the projection of that point.
+To understand this better, the reader is encouraged to take a look at example \ref{ex:diffEq}.\\ However, as remarked below eq. (\ref{eq:prolSubmfdJetSpace}), the prolongations of $\de{E}$ do not necessarily exist.
+This means that in order to check if formal solutions exist, one needs a general formalism to determine if a PDE is differentially consistent in the sense that all of its prolongations exist.\\ Furthermore, recall that in the motivating example in subsection \ref{sec:correspondenceMotivatingExample}, we had to make certain physical assumptions (\ref{eq:assumptions}).
 It would be beautiful if those assumptions could be obtained in a systematic way.
-In general, if one could obtain the minimal amount of assumptions that must be made to make a system differentially consistent (if such assumptions exist), then this would be optimal.\\ ~\\ Fortunately, one can use the beautiful theory of \ti{formal integrability} developed by Goldschmidt and others for this purpose.
-In particular, the ``physical assumptions'' will come out of the formalism as ``integrability conditions'' that are needed for consistency.\\ The next section will provide an introduction to the theory of formal integrability.
-In the section after the next, those notions of formal integrability will be combined with the notions of Correspondence and Intersection defined above to define what it means if two theories share structure.
+In general, if one could obtain the minimal amount of assumptions that must be made to make a system differentially consistent (if such assumptions exist), then this would be optimal.
+Fortunately, one can use the theory of \ti{formal integrability} for this purpose.
+In particular, the ``physical assumptions'' come out of the formalism as ``integrability conditions'' that are needed for consistency.\\ Since the theory is somewhat involved, the next section provides an introduction to the theory of formal integrability.
+In the section after the next, those notions of formal integrability are combined with the notions of correspondence and intersection defined above to define what it means for two theories to share structure.